vsantjr/TOrC/README.md

 *Colab*: Google Colab notebooks to support execution via cloud.
 Note that there is one notebook for each architecture configuration: Transfer Layer (TL), one Extra Layer (TLE1L), and two Extra Layers (TLE2L).
 Moreover, it is required to select GPU to properly run the notebooks.
 There also some *library* files (.py).
 Just add all files in the same Google Drive directory and follow the instructions in the notebook.

 *Machine*: These programs assume one has a machine (desktop, notebook) with GPU.
 In this case, there is one Python code for each architecture configuration (TL, TLE1L, TLE2L) and the *library* files (.py) too.
-Add all files in the same directory in your machine and also run, in the command line:
+Add all files in the same directory in your machine and also run in the command line:
 ```
 python TOrC_<c>_Alt.py <m> <p> <candp>
 ```